iNMR icon

 removing all the labels

-Hold down the option key and choose View > Remove Frequencies.
-The alternative is a triple click with a very high threshold.
+Choose View > Remove Frequencies.
+On the Mac the command appears when you hold down the alt key.
+The alternative, on the Mac, is a triple click with a very high threshold.

 hiding the labels